 The differences between the brushes are not as complicated as it may seem and is ultimately the cleaning modes offered and the box contents.
 The more you get the higher the price.

-In between this range are a few additional models, most notably the Pro 650, Pro 2500 and Pro 4500 which are technically the same as the Pro 600, 2000 and 4000 but have a black rubber grip on the front and often offer something extra in the box.
+In between this range are a few additional models, most notably the Pro 650 and Pro 2 2500 which are technically the same as the Pro 600, and 2000 but have a black rubber grip on the front and often offer something extra in the box.
 Refer to our hands on for each brush to clarify.

 For more comprehensive comparisons between the brushes, head to our comparison page here which has written comparisons or check out our YouTube Channel page here which has an increasing number of hands on comparisons.

 The cheapest Pro brush is the Pro 600.
 This is a no nonsense simple electric toothbrush with 1 cleaning mode and 7 day battery life.

 Simple, effective and cheap we gave it a 5/5 rating in our review here.

 It can cost as little as 5p per day to run.